Greece or Spain: How to Choose the Right Destination for You

 From Santorini’s whitewashed houses and blue domes to Rhodes’s many archeological sites, the islands in Greece are just perfect.
 Speaking of Greek beaches, you’ll also find many on mainland Greece, for example, in the Halkidiki region.

 Spain has two stunning archipelagos (the Balearic Islands and the Canary Islands).
-The Balearic Islands are quintessential Mediterranean and packed with tourists in the summer, while the Canary Islands are somewhat crowded during the European winters as well for their African climate.
+The Balearic Islands are quintessential Mediterranean and packed with tourists in the summer, while the Canary Islands are somewhat crowded during the European winter as well, given their African climate.

 The various islands of the Canary archipelago are incredibly diverse, with Lanzarote and the tiny La Gomera having a wild appearance and atmosphere.
 Besides the islands, Spain is blessed with over 5,000 kilometers of coastline, with an array of sun-kissed beaches to suit every taste.

-If you want to relax, do water sports or party, Spain’s beaches have you covered!
-Plus, Spain has the highest number of beaches globally awarded the Blue Flag status.
+If you want to relax, do water sports, or party, Spain’s beaches have you covered!
+Plus, Spain consistently ranks among the top countries worldwide for the number of Blue Flag–awarded beaches.

 Greece